Upstatement/upbase/README.md

 - Should be tested and compatible with all browsers OR have known and documented compatibility
 - Will think of more guidelines.

+### Usage
+The primary usage for this right now is to deploy it with Yeoman using the Upbase generator found here: https://github.com/Upstatement/generator-upbase/

-### If you want to use this from inside the components folder
+### If you're not using Yeoman, but still want to install with Bower:
 Add this line to your `config.rb`:
 `add_import_path "./components/upbase/components"`